John-Lluch/Encoder/README.md

 # More

-A template code using several encoders is available as a comment in the Encoder.h header file.
+- A template code for several encoders is available as a comment in the Encoder.h header file.